mhpi/generic_deltamodel/docs/configuration_files.md

-# Configuration Files in *dMG*
+# Configuration Files in *𝛿MG*

-Every model built in dMG is designed to run on a pair of configuration files to isolate experiment, model, and data settings.
+Every model built in 𝛿MG is designed to run on a pair of configuration files to isolate experiment, model, and data settings.
 These are handled by [Hydra config manager](https://hydra.cc/docs/intro/).

 </br>